 Maintaining indoor air quality is an essential part of a healthy lifestyle.
-This is particularly true in the COVID era, with so many spending increased time inside.
-While indoor air quality is especially vital for sensitive populations, including the elderly or individuals with allergies, improving home air quality makes the indoors more comfortable for all.
+This is particularly true in the COVID era, with so many spending increased time indoors.
+While indoor air quality is especially vital for sensitive populations, including the elderly or individuals with allergies, improving home air quality makes the indoors healthier and more comfortable for all.

 A logical first step to improving air quality is the installation of a high-efficiency particulate air (HEPA) filtration system, which captures nearly all particulate matter in the air.
 Such systems use replaceable filters.
-Mister Quik will gladly assist with HEPA filter replacement in Camby, IN, installing the new and disposing of the old.
-Mister Quik will help you to improve your indoor air quality.
+Mister Quik will gladly assist with HEPA filter replacement in Martinsville, IN, installing the new and disposing of the old.

 Air Filtration and Air Quality